soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 and bank's legacy core banking software running in their mainframes.

-I also learned that the project we're working had been developed by an outsourced company for 2 years already.
+I also learned that the project we're working had been developed by an outsourcers for 2 years already.
 In late 2023, around 25-30 SWEs were working on the product, which was still in beta.

 So, an outsourced company had been working on KBTG products for 2